This fact sheet is for information only. It is recommended that you get legal advice about your situation.

 - your rights; and

 - that the lender cannot sell the goods until 21 days after the date of the notice.

 If you pay the amount of the arrears, the enforcement expenses and your normal repayment (if it is due during the notice period) the lender must return the goods to you.
 If the enforcement expenses claimed seem too high, check your contract and get legal advice.
 If you can get back on track, but cannot pay the amounts required within the 21 days, you can apply for a hardship variation.
-See our Financial Hardship Factsheet.
-If this is the case you need to lodge a dispute in EDR urgently.
-If you lodge a dispute in EDR after the car has been repossessed but before it has been sold, the lender cannot sell the car until the EDR Scheme has considered your dispute.
+See our Financial hardship fact sheet.
+If this is the case you need to lodge a dispute with AFCA urgently.
+If you lodge a dispute with AFCA after the car has been repossessed but before it has been sold, the lender cannot sell the car until AFCA has considered your dispute.

 SALE OF GOODS